Xylophone

 |

-The culture of the Balafon is highly developed and still alive, especially in the countries in the south of Sahara zone and the tropical rainforest.
+The African Balafon is the ancestor of the family of idiophones like the Xylophone, Vibraphone, Marimbaphone and Glockenspiel.
+The culture of Balafon music is far advanced and still alive, especially in the countries south of the Sahel zone and the tropical rainforest area .

 |